Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Short Answer Questions: Nationalism in India

 OR

-How was the civil disobedience movement different from the Non-Cooperation Movement.
+How was the civil disobedience movement different from the Non-Cooperation Movement?

 Ans.
-Non-Coorporation Movement (1920-22) wanted to bring the Government to a standstill by refusing to cooperate with it; Civil Disobedience Movement (1930-34) wanted to paralyse the government by performing illegal acts like violating the laws.
+Non-Coorporation Movement (1920-22) wanted to bring the Government to a standstill by refusing to cooperate with it; Civil Disobedience Movement (1930-34) wanted to paralyze the government by performing illegal acts like violating the laws.

 Q10.
 Why did Gandhiji choose ‘Salt’ as the symbol of his Civil Disobedience Movement?

 Ans.
 Salt is consumed by both the poor and the rich, and is one of the most essential items of food everywhere in the world.
-The British government had the monopoly on the production of salt in India.
-By imposing a ‘salt tax’ the government hit both the rich and the poor, specially the poor.
+The British government had a monopoly on the production of salt in India.
+By imposing a ‘salt tax’ the government hit both the rich and the poor, especially the poor.
 Gandhiji thought it was the most repressive Act of the British government and chose to defy it by breaking the “Salt Law”.

 Q11.
 How did the British Government react to the “Salt March” of Gandhiji?